hmlendea/gfn-electron/README.md

 # About

-GeForce Now application written in Electron, wrapping around the GFN web browser implementation
+GeForce Now application written in Electron, wrapping around the GFN web browser implementation.

 # Installation

 ## Manual

  - Go to the [latest release](https://github.com/hmlendea/geforcenow-electron/releases/latest).
- - Download the specific file that best fits your disto
+ - Download the specific file that best fits your disto.

 ## Using a package manager